How to Avoid IRS and California Tax Underpayment Penalty on RSU and Stock Options

 As long as you’ve paid up your estimated tax payments to equal either 90% of the tax you owe for the current year ~or~ 100% of your tax bill from last year (whichever is less), you’re in the clear.

-Most of the time, tech employees meet the 100% of last years’ tax withholdings because your income increases each year.
-If this is the case, you won’t have to worry about making any additional estimated tax payments to avoid the underpayment penalty.
+Most of the time, tech employees meet this 100% of last year’s tax withholdings because their income increases each year.
+If that’s the case, you’re probably fine and won’t need extra estimated payments.

 Phew.